arconsis/aws-microservices-terraform-warmup/README.md

 # What is this repository for? #
-Collection of backend apps to simulate MS ecosystem.
-We are using Terraform to deploy microservices to AWS.
+Collection of backend apps to simulate microservices ecosystem.
+We are using Terraform to deploy these microservices to AWS.
 Currently we support deploying using:
 - ECS with Fargate
 - ECS with EC2
 - EKS